surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 - Throw guards around json parses
 - Restricts in the copy blocks in the mechanics helpers in basic blocks
 - MicroGate gets mono and stereo implementation
+- Look at LibGig before I bring other formats in

 Open Questions and ToDos and Reviews:
 - Bring back ASIO